-No, these aren’t my measurements, but they are numbers that are forever etched in my brain.
-These were my ages when I had unwanted sexual advances brought up against me.
-And yes, that is my very careful way of putting it because it’s still hard to call it what it really is.
+No, these aren’t my measurements, but they are numbers that are forever etched in my mind.
+These were my ages when I had ‘unwanted sexual advances’ brought up against me.
+And yes, that is my very careful way of putting it because though years into my recovery it’s still hard to call it what it really is.

 One in three…

 I’m not sure if this is a false sense of bravado brought on by the fact that I’m currently in pre-production for a film about sex trafficking in Jamaica.
 Or if it’s due me forcing myself to sit through the video for “Til it Happens to You” by Lady Gaga… five times… or if it’s because I’ve just finished watching the documentary “The Hunting Ground” and seen how two college girls’ survivor stories changed the USA.
 Whichever it is, I sincerely hope that by tomorrow when people start reading this I won’t be overcome with fear, delete it and pretend as if it never happened.